INTRODUCTION TO THE WEBSITE

 I was born into an upper middle-class family, my father the son of first generation Jewish immigrants escaping the pogroms in Belarus and my mother the daughter of a postal clerk father and housewife mother, both with immigrant roots in Scotland or Ireland.
 She grew up in a very small town in Texas.
 By the time I was born, my father was a college professor in an elite Southern college town and my mother worked on and off in the public schools.
 I grew up during the last years of Jim Crow and the first years of school desegregation, both enactments of violent white supremacy and racism.
 My parents were liberals in the best sense of that word and very active in the local Civil Rights Movement.
 I was well cared for materially; emotionally the grounding was less solid and that's a longer story for another day.

-I am currently cisgender and able-bodied and upper class.
+I am a white woman, currently cisgender and able-bodied, upper class.
 I am older, sometimes an elder.

 I have lots of so-called credentials - degrees and a book and articles and poetry and art and curriculum and talks and speeches and teaching and consulting and mentoring and ... my hope is you would care more about my heart than anything.
 I am conditioned to be fearful while determined to be open-hearted and I live in that ongoing tension each day with as much grace and humor as I can muster.
 I am deeply puzzled by why and how we seem to value profit over people and why and how we base our belonging on who we can keep out rather than who we welcome in.
 And by we, I mean our culture, our white supremacy capitalist patriarchal ableist heteronormative fool of a culture.
 I am deeply moved by how so many of us do all in our power to refuse the invitation into such toxicity and I admire both up close and from afar all engaged in the solidarity effort to live into the world we all want and deserve.
 I am lucky beyond words to be well loved by a community of people, which is why I have any kind of open heart at all.
 I aspire to remember every day that I love you as I love myself, and we all know, or most of us do, what a struggle it can be to love ourselves well.
 Learning to love well is my current project.
 Thank you, thank you for all you are and do.